Liftlab - Logo

 Why Average ROAS Hides Diminishing Returns.

-Basic attribution dashboards treat all spend as equal.
+Basic attribution dashboards treat all media investments as equal.
 Average ROAS stays "healthy" even as incremental returns collapse.
 Teams scale their "top channels" with confidence until CAC spikes and growth plateaus.

-By the time average ROAS finally drops, you've already lost thousands in the flat, saturated part of the curve.
+By the time average ROAS finally drops, you've already wasted media investment in the flat, saturated part of the curve.
 The key question is not "What did our ROAS average?", but "What will our next dollar actually yield?"
 This distinction drives real marketing ROI optimization instead of expensive stagnation.
-The gap between those two questions is where budgets stall, and where LiftLab operates.
+The gap between those two questions is where marketing budgets stall, and where the answer lives.

 The real cost of ROAS isn't what it misreports.
 It's what it normalizes.
-By the time average ROAS reflects saturation, the compounding damage, rising CAC, stalled growth, and misallocated brand investment have already been running for quarters.
+By the time average ROAS reflects channel saturation, compounding damage, rising CAC, stalled growth, and misallocated brand investment have already been in effect for quarters.

 Problem

-• ROAS obscures diminishing returns because, on average, it does not indicate when performance plateaus.
+• ROAS obscures channel saturation and diminishing marginal returns because, on average, it does not indicate when performance plateaus.

 The Right Question

-• LiftLab answers the question most dashboards never ask: what will the next dollar actually return at today's spend level?
+• Effective marketing ROI optimization starts by answering the question most dashboards never ask: what will the next dollar actually return at today's investment level?

 Consequence